Doctors Hospital at Renaissance

 Request Amendment to your Medical Records.
 If you believe your health information maintained by DHR is incorrect or incomplete, you may request an amendment to your information.
 DHR can only correct information that we have created or that was created on our behalf.
 DHR is not required to agree with your request.
 If your health information is accurate and complete, or if the information was not created by DHR, we may deny your request; however, if we deny any part of the request, we will provide a written explanation of our reasons for doing so.

-: To obtain information about how to request a copy of your medical records, receive an accounting of disclosures of, or request an amendment to your health information, please contact our Medical Records Department at (956)-362-7750 or (fax) 956-362-7795.
+To obtain information about how to request a copy of your medical records, receive an accounting of disclosures, or request an amendment to your health information, please contact our Medical Records Department at (956)-362-4725 or via fax at 956-362-4720.

 Use and Disclosure of your Protected Health Information

-: DHR may disclose health information about you to doctors, nurses, technicians, medical students or other personnel who are involved in taking care of you within DHR.
-We may share health information about you in order to coordinate different treatments, such as prescriptions, lab work and X-rays.
-We may also provide your physician or a subsequent healthcare provider with copies of various reports to assist in treating you once you are discharged from care at DHR.
+DHR may use and disclose Health Information for your treatment and to provide you with treatment-related health care services.
+For example, we may disclose health information to doctors, nurses, technicians, medical students or other personnel who are involved in your care while at DHR.
+We may also provide your physician or a subsequent healthcare provider with health information to assist in treating you once you are discharged from care at DHR.

-: DHR may use or disclose your health information to obtain payment from your insurance company or a third party.
+DHR may use or disclose your health information to obtain payment from your insurance company or a third party.
 For example, DHR may need to provide your health plan with information about treatment you received so that your health plan will pay us or reimburse you for the treatment.
 Or DHR may need to provide your health plan with information regarding a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.
-The information on or accompanying the bill may include information that identifies you, as well as your diagnosis, procedures and supplies used.

 APPOINTMENTS and ALTERNATIVES: